- December 31, 2020

 The interviewers are interested in what skills you would bring to the table.
 So, preparing a list of your strengths is a good idea and will help speed up the interview.
 It is also wise to define your career goals and let the interviewers know what you expect to learn from their company.

 It is imperative to make sure you keep your confidence high at all times.
-Some interviewers may seem intimidating.
+Sometimes, interviewers may seem intimidating.
 But it would be best if you never let your self-confidence waver.

 It is essential to show gratitude to the interviewers.
-A simple ‘thank you’ at the end of the interview would suffice.
-It will earn you points for it.
+For example, a simple ‘thank you’ at the end of the interview would suffice.
+In fact, it will earn you points.